shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 A blue shimmer crossed the lock.
 It seemed to bolt shut tighter than it already was.
 The strap around Ersatzica’s waist tightened like thorny vines.

-Still, the orange fur advanced up her legs to her waist, crossing the strap into her belly.
+Still, the orange fur advanced from her legs to her waist, crossing the strap into her belly.
 In fact, it sped up, reaching her tail and quickly turning it from black to orange, and topping it off with a red tuft.

 She grabbed her tail in shock.
 It was a cat’s tail.
 “I didn’t need *this*!
 I just wanted to fit into the boots!”

 Her eyes widened.
 Of course!
 You don’t put Ordaent’s Lock on the victim of the heirloom, you put it on the heirloom itself!
 That’ll stop its effects!

 She unstrapped herself and strapped the boots together.
 The boots protested as she strapped them to the lock, and it broke her heart to do so, but she couldn’t live as a cat.
-Usually transformation heirlooms reversed their transformation when taken of or removed, but if this one wasn’t going to, she had to take every measure she could to protect herself.
+Usually transformation heirlooms reversed their transformation when taken off or removed, but if this one wasn’t going to, she had to take every measure she could to protect herself.
 Even if that meant making an heirloom unhappy.

 Remorsefully, the boots accepted the lock’s effects.
 The blue shimmer on the boots dimmed.